Bonjour and welcome to Tranquility du Jour!

 Congrats, business ideas are always so exciting!
-For all my advice on launching a new business, please peruse Tranquilista or my upcoming e-course on Creative + Conscious Business.
+For all my advice on launching a new business, please peruse Tranquilista or my e-course on Creative + Conscious Business.
 I share all my lessons learned plus tons of resources in these items.
 If you want feedback catered directly to your situation, please consider a mentoring session where I can focus fully on you.
 Due to time constraints, I am unable to meet for tea or chat via email regarding business or non-profit ventures beyond these offerings.

 You penned Hip Tranquil Chick in 2006, why did you decide to write Tranquilista?

 While writing my first book, Hip Tranquil Chick: A Guide to Life on and off the Yoga Mat, I coined the term mindfully extravagant.
 My hope was to explain embracing flair-filled things such as shiny chandeliers, kitten heels, and little black dresses while also practicing yoga, meditating, caring for the environment, and being a do-gooder.
 These two concepts may feel at odds, but when combined they make even the mundane more sacred.
 Tranquilista takes the concepts of Hip Tranquil Chick deeper.
 As a serial entrepreneur, I receive a lot of questions about creating a business or enhancing one’s professional life so I offered up three chapters in Tranquilista on entrepreneurship in an enlightened way.
 I wanted to offer additional ideas, how to’s and tips on living a tranquil life at work and play.

 What is Tranquilologie about?